 We will plug these into the calculator to figure out how long we should use the lamp per session.

-When you look at the studies that come up in the search, you will see several of them refer to blue light.
-If you do have a blue light, have at it!
-For the sake of this example, we only want red light devices.
-Use the Wavelength Range to narrow the study results down to only those using red light.
+Use the EMF Type to narrow the study results down to only those using red light.
 The SAIDI offers red light, and we want to match that to find a viable study to copy.

 Let’s choose the “Wavelength Range” of Red (630 nm to 700 nm).
-This narrows the search results to only those acne studies using red light It doesn’t exclude blue light, but it does ensure that at least one wavelength in the study was red.
+This narrows the search results to only those aging studies using red light.

 Find the Study’s Treatment Schedule and Joules